Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 By strategically increasing your daily calories, you’ll give your body extra nutrients to help feed your growth.
 If you try to eat just the right amount of calories to prevent fat but gain muscle, you run the narrow risk of eating too little and giving your body insufficient nutrients and energy to build muscle.

 Bulking is not about going buck wild and eating everything in sight!
+It’s about eating the best calories, not the most.
 Do that and you’ll gain a significant amount of fat that will require you to cut for a longer period of time, reducing your muscle mass as well (more on that later).

 This is the simplest way to bulk.